The best POS systems for restaurants in 2025

 We were impressed with how user-friendly the TouchBistro POS platform is.
 Source: Startups.co.uk

-We particularly appreciated the standout suite of features provided by TouchBistro such as the customisable reservation system to create a smoother guest experience.
-As well as the detailed loyalty tools designed to help you drive repeat business.
+We also appreciated the standout suite of features provided by TouchBistro, including the customisable reservation system that creates a smoother guest experience, and the detailed loyalty tools designed to help you drive repeat business.

-Missing ingredients include an option for QR code based ordering – which SumUp provides – as events-based food companies might find this helpful, and the ability to automate tip management, which Square offers.
+• A missing ingredient is no option for QR code-based ordering – which Toast extensively provides – especially as events-based food companies might find this helpful.

-Read more: TouchBistro features in our list of 5 best pub and bar POS systems right now
+Read more: TouchBistro also features in our list of the best pub and bar POS systems.

 How much does it cost?